wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 Protocol extensions supported by the WHIP server MUST be advertised to the WHIP client on the 201 Created response to the initial HTTP POST request sent to the WHIP endpoint.
 The WHIP endpoint MUST return one Link header for each extension with the extension "rel" type attribute and the URI for the HTTP resource that will be available for receiving requests related to that extension.

 Protocol extensions are optional for both WHIP clients and servers.
-WHIP clients MUST ignore any Link attribute with an unknown "rel" attribute value and WHIP servers MUST not require the usage of any of the extensions.
+WHIP clients MUST ignore any Link attribute with an unknown "rel" attribute value and WHIP servers MUST NOT require the usage of any of the extensions.

 Each protocol extension MUST register an unique "rel" attribute values at IANA starting with the prefix: "urn:ietf:params:whip:".